How It Works

-Project Kestrel doesn't just "guess" which photos are good.
-It follows a multi-stage machine learning pipeline to decompose your photography into objective data.
+Kestrel doesn't just "guess" which photos are good.
+It follows a four-stage machine learning pipeline to build objective data about every frame.

 Phase 1